Texas Abortion Law

 The Texas abortion law makes it a second-degree felony “for a person who knowingly performs, induces, or attempts an abortion.”
 The penalty is increased to a first-degree felony if the unborn child dies due to the offense.

-Performing or aiding an abortion resulting in the unborn child’s death is a first-degree felony punishable by five to 99 years in prison, according to Texas statute Sec.
+Performing or aiding an abortion resulting in the unborn child’s death is a first-degree felony punishable by five to 99 years in prison, according to Texas Government Code Sec.
 170A.002.

 Under the law, administrative penalties include the mandatory revocation of a medical, nursing, or pharmacy license.